Shawn-Guo-CN/ReinforcementLearningBookExamples/README.md

 1. Car Rental in Chapter 4
 2. Various methods for solving Blackjack in Chapter 5
 3. Q-learning for Cliff Walking in Chapter 6
-4. REINFORCE with/without baseline for Corridor Grid World in Chapter 13
+4. Policy Gradient Methods for Cliff Walking problem in Chapter 13
-5. Actor-Critic in Chapte 13 (but, for what?)